window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'UA-166544766-1');

 Posted in asset protection on July 28, 2022

-The term power of attorney or POA refers to a legal authorization form that gives your agent, also known as your attorney in fact, the power to act for the you the principal.
+The term power of attorney or POA refers to a legal authorization form that gives your agent, also known as your attorney in fact, the power to act for you, the principal.
 There are two main types of power of attorney, financial and health care, both provide the agent with general or limited powers.
-A… (Keep reading)
+A power… (Keep reading)